Skip to main content

 Blood tests

 Blood tests measure the amounts of certain types of cells and chemicals in the blood.
-They are not used to diagnose lymphoma, but they can sometimes help determine how advanced the lymphoma is.
+They are not used to diagnose lymphoma usually, but they can sometimes help determine how advanced the lymphoma is.
 They may also be used during certain types of treatment (such as chemotherapy) to monitor how well the bone marrow and other organs are functioning.

 • Blood chemistry tests: These tests look at how well organs such as the kidneys and liver are working.
+These tests are also done regularly in people getting chemo.

 Imaging tests